sterlingwes/dep-score/README.md

 For example, a dependency at 1.0.1 with 2.2.1 available would be (2*4 + 2*2 + 1*1) - (1*4 + 0*2 + 1*1) or 8.

 The age component is calculated separately to determine individual dependency ages, allowing for the calculation of maxes, minimums, and averages as desired.

+---

+Reconsider scoring approach that mixes calculation across semver segments and instead report the scores independently in the result for the consumer to use.

+Need to fix CLI script which has an issue with ES imports in the built dist.